0xmoei/Airchain-testnet/README.md

 > As you see, I verified 3 pods which means I did 75 (3x25) transactions

+# Error: experiencing RPC error during the station tracking logs
-- If you ever experiencing RPC error during the station tracking logs, you have to roll back 1 to 3 times to solve it
+If you ever get to RPC error in `sudo journalctl -u stationd -f --no-hostname -o cat` logs, you have to roll back 1 to 3 times to solve it
 ```console
 sudo systemctl stop stationd
 cd tracks